How to write the 2021-2022 Cornell supplemental essays

 The “thing” you choose doesn’t have to be related to your interest in the College of Architecture, Art, and Planning, nor does it have to be strictly academic.
 However, if you do have a “thing” that will help readers understand why you’re interested in this particular school — as opposed to any other, at Cornell or elsewhere — then all the better!
 Describe the “thing” using real details from your life.
 For example, what was the first time you discovered it?
 Or what does it look like when you engage with it?
 Show readers how much it interests and inspires you, instead of just telling them.

 College of Arts and Sciences: Students in Arts and Sciences embrace the opportunity to delve into multifaceted academic interest, embodying in 21st century terms Ezra Cornell’s “any person…any study” founding vision.
 Tell us about the areas of study you are excited to explore, and specifically why you wish to pursue them in our College.

 Cornell admissions readers want to know that you’re forward-thinking and have a plan to put your degree to good use.
-So what will you do with a degree from the Dyson School?
+So what will you do with a degree from the Johnson College of Business?
 Why did you choose this school over Cornell’s other offerings?
-What excites you about applied economics and management/ Be as specific, personal, and detailed as possible!
+What specific moment(s) show your excitement about going to business school?
+Be as specific, personal, and detailed as possible!

 College of Engineering Essay